stevemar/open-source-cloud-guide/docs/README.md

 * Spreading workloads across clouds reduces risk.
 * Using different clouds may reduce costs in the long term.

-## Developer needs

-* Developers have different needs from cloud providers depending on the developer’s experience
+Developers benefit from multicloud development because it offers them the ability to:

+* Make an impact immediately using the cloud skills they have, while growing their skills in other clouds
-* Developers have specific use cases they have to implement
+* Implement specific use cases for their work
-* Developers need a cloud or clouds that do not lock them in
+* Choose the cloud environment or services that work best for the problem they're solving
-* Developers need a cloud or clouds that will grow with their needs
+* Choose cloud services that will grow with their needs

+## Use cases for cloud development

+This guide walks you through common use cases that you will encounter as a cloud developer, including:

+- Coordinating your team's development, testing, and DevOps practices
+- Extending cloud services with AI
+- Exposing a service API
+- Building and using containers
+- Planning, preparing, and using data storage